-The decrease in the foreign currency loss of \$2,402,514 in the nine-month period ended September 30, 2023, as compared to the nine-month period ended September 30, 2022, arose primarily due to the impact of changes in exchange rates on financial assets and financial liabilities denominated in currencies other than the functional currency of the entity in which they are held.
-The key driver relates to the unrealized foreign exchange gains and losses on Euro-denominated intercompany receivables.
+The foreign currency gain of \$545,776 arose in the current year due primarily to the impact of changes in exchange rates on financial assets and financial liabilities denominated in currencies other than the functional currency of the entity in which they are held.
+The key driver relates to unrealized foreign exchange gains and losses on Euro-denominated intercompany receivables.